Fire Safety in Sober Living Homes: Navigating Sprinkler and Fire Alarm System Requirements

 Ready to Take the Next Step?

-Whether you’re planning to open a sober living home or developing real estate for recovery housing, Vanderburgh Sober Living is here to support you with expert guidance, resources, and proven systems.
+Whether you’re planning to open a sober living home or developing real estate for recovery housing, Vanderburgh Sober Living supports you with expert guidance, resources, and proven systems.

 Let’s build safe, supportive homes for people in recovery—together.